Jay Clayton

 S+C advised Bear Stearns on JPM fire sale March 2008.
 Clayton on S+C Management Committee.
 Epstein worked at Bear Stearns 1976-1981 under Ace Greenberg.
 Epstein held 55.7M in BSC stock and lost 22.6M in collapse.
 S+C would have had access to major shareholder data during the acquisition.

 Barr attempted to install SEC Chairman Clayton as SDNY USA to replace Berman (Jun 2020).
-Clayton was Sullivan & Cromwell partner who had represented Deutsche Bank (Epstein's banker).
-Wall Street on Parade: 'Barr Fires Top Prosecutor Tries to Replace Him with Banks Former Lawyer.'
-Clayton withdrew after Berman firing controversy.
-The attempt to place DB's former lawyer atop SDNY — which was investigating Epstein's DB accounts — is a significant structural connection.
+Clayton was a Sullivan & Cromwell partner who had represented Deutsche Bank, Epstein's banker.
+Wall Street on Parade described it as 'Barr Fires Top Prosecutor, Tries to Replace Him with Banks' Former Lawyer.'
+Clayton withdrew after the Berman firing controversy.
+The effort would have placed Deutsche Bank's former lawyer atop the office then investigating Epstein's Deutsche Bank accounts.

 Clayton at S+C advised Bear Stearns on JPM fire sale.
 Staley at JPM then managed Epstein BSC settlement and forwarded internal JPM legal chain to Epstein.
 Both later faced Epstein-related consequences: Clayton to Apollo board then SDNY USA, Staley forced out of Barclays over Epstein ties.